5 Strategic Methods To Deal With Hospital Budget Cuts Without Downsizing Services

 No matter how you slice it, going with a third-party service provider raises the risk of receiving lower-quality service.

 Downtime is very costly and can be a huge headache.
-In fact, the number one and number two priorities of our radiology managers when evaluating what mobile CT service provider to use were directly related to resolving downtime issues.
+The number one and number two priorities of our radiology managers when evaluating what mobile CT service provider to use were directly related to resolving downtime issues.
 These included customer service and service availability.

 If the engineer sent to your site is undertrained or inexperienced this could end up costing thousands more than it needed to, not to mention the stress that comes with dealing with upset patients or higher-ups.